GridTools/gt4py/CODING_GUIDELINES.md

 Temporarily it may be allowed to split unit tests for a module into multiple `test_<module>_<feature>.py` test modules.
 This should be taken as a reason to think about splitting the source module though.

+Temporarily, tests for testing utilities can be placed next to the module containing them, with the name `test_util_<module>.py`.
+This should be taken as a hint that the tested utils should be moved into the library.

 TODO: add missing test conventions.

 <!--